Skip to content

 const auth_provider = google.authProvider();

-var stripe = zeish.pay.StripeProvider.init(allocator, .{
+var stripe = schnell.pay.StripeProvider.init(allocator, .{

 .secret_key = cfg.stripe.secret_key,